Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Experiments

+In this subsection, we elaborate the generation process of the two new synthetic datasets, and introduce the public datasets we use in this work.

-Usually it is difficult to get ground truth motions from natural video frames.
-Thus we consider learning from image pairs with synthetic motions.
-First we consider random smooth deformations for natural images.
-Specifically, We can obtain the training data by collecting static images for $(\I_t)$ and simulate the displacement field $(\delta(x))$.
+{\bf V1Deform.} For this dataset, we consider random smooth deformations for natural images.
+Specifically, We obtain the training data by collecting static images for $(\I_t)$ and simulate the displacement field $(\delta(x))$.
 The simulated displacement field is then used to transform $\I_t$ to obtain $\I_{t+1}$.
 We retrieve natural images as $\I_t$ from MIT places365 dataset \cite{zhou2016places}.
 The images are scaled to 128 $\times$ 128.
 We sub-sample the pixels of images into a $m \times m$ grid ($m = 4$ in the experiments), and randomly generate displacements on the grid points, which serve as the control points for deformation.
 Then $\delta(x)$ for $x \in D$ can be obtained by spline interpolation of the displacements on the control points.
 We get $\I_{t+1}$ by warping $\I_t$ using $\delta(x)$ \cite{jaderberg2015spatial}.
 When generating a displacement $\delta = (\delta_1, \delta_2)$, both $\delta_1$ and $\delta_2$ are randomly sampled from a range of $[-6, +6]$.
-We generate $20,000$ pairs for training and $3,000$ pairs for testing.
-We name this dataset V1Deform.
+We synthesize $20,000$ pairs for training and $3,000$ pairs for testing.